 At Marotta, we believe in radical honesty.
 We try to put everything face up on the table so our clients can have confidence in us.
 We start this process on our website by openly and publicly publishing our strategies as articles on our website.
 We continue this into the client relationship by involving the client as deeply into the plan design process as they want to go.

-We believe that lessons like these are a part of the fiduciary standard.
+We believe that lessons like these are part of the fiduciary standard.
 Delicate, thoughtful customer service is part of being a fiduciary.
 The fiduciary standard is like the golden rule: do unto others as you would have others do unto you.
 We cannot define a set of golden-rule-approved behavior and a set of golden-rule-rejected behavior.
 Each situation calls for a slightly different response and the high moral principle of the standard must guide you.

 Photo of David John Marotta and his granddaughter by author.